exclusive offer : Flat 20% off on live classes + 2 free self-paced courses! - SCHEDULE CALL

 Ready?
 Let’s dive in!

 Almost all of the biggest companies in technology worldwide use SQL and 63% of them are looking for SQL developers.
-The popularity of SQL is not really surprising given the amount of data that is collected and churned out by thousands of businesses every single day.
+The popularity of SQL is not really surprising given the amount of data which is collected and churned out by thousands of businesses every single day.
 That said, it’s only possible to make sense of big data if you have the right person to manage thousands of queries raised simultaneously from different locations and are handled efficiently by skilled backend developers, like SQL developers.
 If you want to upskill your SQL Skills and grow your career as a SQL Developer, enroll in our online SQL Training and Certification Program.

 According to the U.S. Bureau of Labor Statistics (BLS), the computer and technology occupations category is projected to increase by 13% from 2016 to 2026, which is much faster than the average for all occupations.
 The increasing number of websites tied to complex data warehouses should fuel growth for SQL developer jobs.